 There is still uncertainty about the spontaneous course of prominent ears as well as at what age to start using ear splints, how long to continue them and how effective they are in the long term.
 As the risks are so minimal, ear splints are often recommended for a trial in infants.

 Referring for surgery

-- Some patients may be advised to wear a protective headband for several weeks thereafter (particularly at night).
+- Some patients may be advised to wear a protective headband for several weeks afterwards (particularly at night).

 - Hair can be washed after 14 days; patients should be advised to take particular care in cleaning that area and drying it well afterwards.

-- Swimming should be avoided for at least 2 weeks, (ideally wait 4-6 weeks) and contact sports for 8 weeks.
+- Swimming should be avoided for at least two weeks (ideally wait 4-6 weeks).
+Contact sports should be avoided for eight weeks.

-- Patients can fly any time after the procedure.
+- Patients can travel by plane at any time after the procedure.

 - Generally rare (no more than 5% in total).

 - Those associated with a general anaesthetic.

 - Numbness of the ear(s), which may take several weeks to resolve.